Fasciolosis: Europe

-In Europe, human fasciolosis occur mainly in France, Spain, Portugal, and the former USSR.
+In Europe, human fasciolosis occurs mainly in France, Spain, Portugal, and the former USSR.
 France is considered an important human endemic area.
 A total of 5863 cases of human fasciolosis were recorded from nine French hospitals from 1970 to 1982.
 Concerning the former Soviet Union, almost all reported cases were from the Tajik Republic.
 Several papers referred to human fasciolosis in Turkey.
 Recently, serological survey of human fasciolosis was performed in some parts of Turkey.
 The prevalence of the disease was serologically found to be 3.01% in Antalya Province, and between 0.9 and 6.1% in Isparta Province, Mediterranean region of Turkey.
 In other European countries, fasciolosis is sporadic and the occurrence of the disease is usually combined with travelling to endemic areas.

 Americas

 In North America, the disease is very sporadic.
 In Mexico, 53 cases have been reported.
-In Central America, fasciolosis is a human health problem in the Caribbean islands, especially in zones of Puerto Rico and Cuba.
+In Central America, fasciolosis is a human health problem in the Caribbean islands, especially in the zones of Cuba.
 Pinar del Río Province and Villa Clara Province are Cuban regions where fasciolosis was hyperendemic.
 In South America, human fasciolosis is a serious problem in Bolivia, Peru, and Ecuador.
-These Andean countries are considered to be the area with the highest prevalence of human fasciolosis in the world.
+These Andean countries are considered to be the areas with the highest prevalence of human fasciolosis in the world.
 Well-known human hyperendemic areas are localized predominately in the high plain called altiplano.
 In the Northern Bolivian Altiplano, prevalences detected in some communities were up to 72% and 100% in coprological and serological surveys, respectively.
 In Peru, F. hepatica in humans occurs throughout the country.
 The highest prevalences were reported in Arequipa, Mantaro Valley, Cajamarca Valley, and Puno Region.
 In other South American countries like Argentina, Uruguay, Brazil, Venezuela and Colombia, human fasciolosis appear to be sporadic, despite the high prevalences of fasciolosis in cattle.